Grading Massive Open Online Courses Using Large Language Models: Experimental Setup

 Regarding the attributes of the assignments, students are advised to limit their answers to 500 words, although this restriction is not strictly enforced.
 Specifically, in the Introductory Astronomy course, there are five assignments, each worth 9 points, except for the first question, which is valued at 6 points.
 The Astrobiology course comprises three questions, each worth 10 points, while the Philosophy and History of Astronomy course includes four questions, each valued at 4 points.\footnote{See Appendix \ref{appendix:details_of_questions} for comprehensive details on questions.}

-In our experiments, we analyze a subset of 10 student writing assignments per course, with each course containing multiple assignments.
-Also, note that the data in this study is sourced from a proprietary repository, proactively accounting for the potential issue of data contamination in LLMs \cite{DBLP:journals/corr/abs-2308-08493,DBLP:journals/corr/abs-2311-06233}.
+Following previous studies \citep[inter alia]{pankiewicz2023large,10343457,gabbay2024combining}, we use a subset of data for our experiments.
+Specifically, we analyze 12 assignments from a group of 10 students in each of the three courses, resulting in analyzing 120 questions per prompt.
+Note that the data in this study is sourced from a proprietary repository, proactively accounting for the potential issue of data contamination in LLMs \cite{DBLP:journals/corr/abs-2308-08493,DBLP:journals/corr/abs-2311-06233}.

 \textbf{Setting.} For all experiments with GPT-4 and GPT-3.5, we employ the \texttt{gpt-4-0613} and \texttt{gpt-3.5-turbo-0613} snapshots, accessed via the OpenAI API.
 We set the temperature to zero and the maximum token limit to 2048 to prompt LLMs.
 These hyperparameters remain consistent across all settings throughout our evaluations.